 If you enjoy taking photos and you'd like to earn a little extra money by submitting them, read on!
-I've gotten some good information on how contributing to Shutterstock works thanks to Candace, a current Shutterstock contributor.
+I've gotten some good information on how contributing to Shutterstock works thanks to Candace Smith, a current Shutterstock contributor.
 She has answered some questions for me below:

 Can you tell us a little about yourself and how you got started as a Shutterstock contributor?